The

 http://www.zerowasteamerica.org/Images/j0115834.gif EMAIL US: We're looking for highway engineers who will support 'modified aggregate' foundations vs concrete.

-The Philadelphia Society of Small Streets (PSSS) is a collaborative effort to improve our small historic streets.
-Philadelphia has had a historic street district restoration program (Philadelphia Historic Street Paving Thematic District) since 1999, but thus far only 12 small streets have been restored.
-That is an extremely small number considering that there are over 200 streets on the restoration list.
+Philadelphia has had a historic street district restoration program (Philadelphia Historic Street Paving Thematic District) since 1999, but thus far, less that 15 'small' streets have been restored under this program.
+That is an extremely small number considering that there are over 300 streets on the restoration list.
 As a result, some of Philadelphia's small historically designated streets are now very unsafe streets for pedestrians and vehicles alike.
+In particular, since 2015 PSSS has asked city officials to restore the following streets due to their historic importance and popularity, yet seriously “unsafe” condition:

 - 200 block of S. Quince Street